Access to Carnegie Learning's datasets is conditional upon agreement to the following terms:

 You will not attempt to determine the identity of any individuals (including both teachers and students) or schools represented in the dataset(s).

-Any published results must not include the identity of any individuals (either students or teachers) or schools, whether such identities are determined from the data itself or from some other source.
+Any published results must not include the identity of any individuals (either students or teachers), schools or school districts, whether such identities are determined from the data itself or from some other source.

 Published data must be in summary or statistical form.
 You may not disclose or report on any individual student data, even if such data is anonymous.

-You agree not to use these data to attempt to discover, implement or reverse engineer the Cognitive Tutor software or any functions of the Cognitive Tutor software.
+You agree not to use these data to attempt to discover, implement or reverse engineer the Cognitive Tutor®, MATHia®, Fast ForWord or other software or any functions of such software.

 You are the only person who will access these data.
-If you are collaborating with others who require access to the data, they must establish accounts with DataShoq and agree to these terms.
+If you are collaborating with others who require access to these data, they must independently agree to these terms.

-If you export data from any dataset(s) you will retain all copies of the data, and you will destroy these copies at the completion of the research project or at the request of Carnegie Learning.
-For the period of research, you may share exported data only with others who have also expressly agreed to these terms.
+If you make copies of the data, you must destroy these copies at the completion of the research project or at the request of Carnegie Learning.

 If your access to the dataset(s) includes web service access, you will take no actions jeopardizing the availability and accessibility of the dataset(s).